A "lifting" method for exponential large deviation estimates and an application to certain non-stationary 1D lattice Anderson models: Preliminaries and statements of results

 for all $A \in \mathcal{G}$.
 Throughout, $\P_1$ can be considered an ``exact'' distribution, and $\P_0$ an ``approximate'' distribution.

-For two measures $\nu$ and $\mu$ on a measure space, $\nu \ll \mu$ denotes absolute continuity of $\nu$ w.r.t. $\mu$.
+For two measures $\nu$ and $\mu$ on a measure space, $\nu \ll \mu$ denotes absolute continuity of $\nu$ with respect to $\mu$.
 When we specify the conversation to product measures, we will fix a probability measure $\mu$ on $\R$, and consider non-negative $g_n \in L^\infty(d\mu)$ with $g \geq 0$ and $\int g d\mu = 1$.
 In a natural way these functions correspond to probability measures $\nu \ll \mu$ with essentially bounded Radon-Nikodym derivatives.
 In some sense these measures are the more relevant objects, but we identify them with their densities for notational simplicity, so that we may write e.g. $g_n$ and $g_n\mu$ instead of $\frac{d\mu_n}{d\mu}$ and $\mu_n$.

 Given $(\Omega, \mathcal{F})$ some measure space, $\mathcal{F}_n$ a filtration and $\P_0$, $\P_1$ two probability measures such that $\P_0|_{\mathcal{F}_n} \ll \P_1|_{\mathcal{F}_n}$, we will define